 Managing Multiple Platforms

-Selling on multiple platforms dramatically increases your income potential—multi-platform sellers earn 2.3 times more than single-platform sellers.
+Selling on multiple platforms dramatically increases your income potential - multi-platform sellers earn 2-3 times more than single-platform sellers.
 However, managing listings across platforms manually becomes overwhelming quickly.
+Copying the same listing to five platforms, updating quantities when something sells, remembering to delist everywhere after a sale - it eats hours every day.

-This is where cross-listing tools become essential.
-Instead of spending 15-20 minutes listing each item on each platform (which adds up to hours daily), automation tools can list items across all your platforms in minutes.
+This is where cross-listing tools become a game-changer.
+Instead of spending 15-20 minutes listing each item on each platform (which adds up to hours daily), you can list items across all your platforms in minutes.

 Step 3: Calculate Your Startup Costs and Budget